 “Lifting” tomato plant foliage, meaning to remove all the lowest leaves so none of the foliage is close to the ground, is a very helpful and easy task to help prevent many common fungal diseases.
 Also spacing plants out appropriately, with at least 12 inches between plants at full-grown size is a good deterrent to spreading diseases.

 Organic tomato gardeners often choose to handpick these uninvited guests.
 You can use insecticidal soaps or pyrethrins as treatments in combination with natural predators.
-Some tomato gardeners, especially those with larger tomato plantings, may need chemical pesticides for control of various insects and diseases.
+Some tomato gardeners, especially those with larger tomato plantings, may need chemical pesticides for the control of various insects and diseases.
 Make sure the pesticides you use are specifically labeled for your tomato crop and pests and follow the label directions thoroughly.
 The more modern hybrid tomato varieties have in-bred disease resistance.